-Enteric Hyperoxaluria is an acquired metabolic disorder with no approved treatment options.
+Enteric hyperoxaluria is an acquired metabolic disorder with no approved treatment options.
 It is caused by increased absorption of dietary oxalate, which is present in many common foods including leafy greens, nuts, and chocolate.
-Enteric Hyperoxaluria often occurs as a result of a primary insult to the bowel, such as inflammatory bowel disease, short bowel syndrome, or surgical procedures such as Roux-en-Y bariatric weight-loss surgery.
+Enteric hyperoxaluria often occurs as a result of a primary insult to the bowel, such as inflammatory bowel disease, short bowel syndrome, or surgical procedures such as Roux-en-Y bariatric weight-loss surgery.
 The disorder may cause dangerously high levels of urinary oxalate and progressive kidney damage.

-The disorder can lead to high levels of urinary oxalate, which causes progressive kidney damage, kidney stone formation, and nephrocalcinosis.
-In May 2020, we announced the nomination of a clinical candidate for Enteric Hyperoxaluria, SYNB8802.
+In May 2020, we announced the nomination of a clinical candidate for enteric hyperoxaluria, SYNB8802.
 We initiated a Phase 1 clinical trial of SYNB8802 in the fourth quarter of 2020.
 SYNB8802 will be assessed for safety and tolerability, strain kinetics, changes in plasma and urine biomarkers of strain activity, and the potential to reduce urinary oxalate in the Phase 1 clinical study.
-The study has two parts: Part A is a multiple ascending dose study in healthy volunteers in whom we will induce temporary hyperoxaluria via diet; Part B is a placebo controlled, cross-over design study in patients with Enteric Hyperoxaluria following Roux-n-Y gastric bypass surgery.
+In 2021, Synlogic reported positive proof-of-mechanism for SYNB8802 from a Phase 1b study that demonstrated lowering of urinary and fecal oxalate levels in healthy volunteers with diet-induced hyperoxaluria.
+Data from a proof-of-concept study assessing the lowering of urinary oxalate in patients who have undergone Roux-en-Y gastric bypass surgery is expected in 2022.